Theory of Operation

 $$ {{baud} < {{40 * f_{pclk}} \over {2^{$bits(NCO)+4}}}} \qquad OR \qquad {{f_{pclk}} > {{{2^{$bits(NCO)+4}} * {baud}} \over {40}}} $$

-Using rounded frequencies and common baud rates, this implies that care is needed for 9600 baud and below if the system clock is under 250MHz, with 4800 baud and below if the system clock is under 125MHz, 2400 baud and below if the system clock us under 63MHz, and 1200 baud and below if the system clock is under 32MHz.
+Using rounded frequencies and common baud rates, this implies that care is needed for 9600 baud and below if the system clock is over 250MHz, with 4800 baud and below if the system clock is over 125MHz, 2400 baud and below if the system clock is over 62MHz, and 1200 baud and below if the system clock is over 31MHz.

 Interrupts